Linea Weatherboard standing the test of time

 The first project to be clad in Linea Weatherboard

-The Boatshed was the first project to be clad in James Hardie Linea Weatherboard 19 years ago and has retained its good looks, despite being exposed to the harsh coastal climate on Waiheke Island.
+The Boatshed was the first project to be clad in Linea Weatherboard 19 years ago and has retained its good looks, despite being exposed to the harsh coastal climate on Waiheke Island.

-Built in 2001, the Boatshed is special for several reasons - it was the first project to be clad in James Hardie Linea Weatherboard and regularly makes the world’s top ten maritime places to stay.
+Built in 2001, the Boatshed is special for several reasons - it was the first project to be clad in Linea Weatherboard by James Hardie and regularly makes the world’s top ten maritime places to stay.
 Over the past 19 years, the luxury hotel has developed a reputation as the perfect sand between-your-toes retreat.
 It has also retained its good looks, despite being exposed to the harsh coastal climate on Waiheke Island.

 Sitting above Little Oneroa beach, the north-facing hotel is exposed to the elements, yet it has been largely unaffected by its environment.
 Proprietor, Jonathan Scott says, “Linea Weatherboard was chosen for both its durability and visual appeal – it allowed us to achieve a traditional weatherboard look without the ongoing maintenance and concern.”